slawoo/DrugBankScraper/README.md

 #### Initialize db schema

-If the schema is not yet present in your target database, run the following command to initialize it:
+If the schema is not yet present in your target database, you can run the following command to initialize it.
 ```
 python create_drugbank_schema.py
 ```

 #### Running full scraper

-To run the entire process that will load the tables for all the drug ids from the input file ('drugs.txt') please execute the following command:
+Entire process, which will download the data and load the tables based on the drug ids from the input file, can be executed in one step as shown below.
 ```
 python scrape_drugbank.py drugs.txt
 ```

-#### Step-by-step execution
+#### Manual step-by-step execution

-In various situations (e.g. debugging code or data problem) you might want to perform the steps individually.
+In various situations (e.g. debugging code or data problem) you might want to perform individual steps manually.
 For each drug id there are 3 steps performed:
 * get drug page HTML from drugbank.ca
 * convert raw HTML page to JSON data
 * load target tables with the extracted drug information